Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Cosmological constraint

 In the second step of the BBC fitting, we perform the MCMC analysis using the results obtained from the first step.
 The known quantities are the reference cosmological parameters, and the $\Delta_{\mu,\zeta}$ data and its uncertainty $\sigma_{\Delta_{\mu,\zeta}}$, as shown in the lower panel in Figure \ref{fig:HD}.
 The model parameters $\vec{\theta}$ to be fitted are $\Omega_{\rm M}$ and $w$ assuming the flat $w$CDM model, with priors $\Omega_{\rm M} \in (0, 0.5)$ and $w \in (-2, 0)$.
 We run 100 MCMC chains, each consists of 10,000 steps after burn-in, and 20,000 points are retained after the thinning process.

 For the classified CSST-UDF SN photometric mock dataset, we find that $\Omega_{\rm M} = {0.304}^{+0.030}_{-0.052}$ and $w = {-1.017}^{+0.177}_{-0.189}$, corresponding to the $1\sigma$ relative accuracies of 14\% for $\Omega_{\rm M}$ and 18\% for $w$.
 In Figure~\ref{fig:Flat_Cosmo_Result}, we show the 1D marginalized probability distribution functions (PDFs) and 2D contour maps (1$\sigma$ and 2$\sigma$) of $\Omega_{\rm M}$ vs. $w$.
 These results indicate that, despite relying solely on photometrically classified SNe, our method achieves constraint precision comparable to those obtained from spectroscopically confirmed samples in previous surveys~\citep[e.g.][]{PANTHEONCOSMOBrout_2022}.
-Compared to the result given in \citet{wang2024} using the traditional photometric classification method, although the constraint precisions of the cosmological parameters are similar, the current results are more reliable and this workflow is better suited for processing real survey data.